How to Find Contractors for Your Home's Exterior Finishing

 Online Platforms and Aggregators (e.g., Angi, HomeAdvisor, Thumbtack, Houzz, etc.)

-- Cons: Risk of fake reviews, varying quality.
+- Cons: The risk of fake reviews and uneven quality.

-- How to filter: Look at ratings, number of orders, read reviews (especially critical ones), look for facade specialists, check the registration date on the platform.
+- How to filter: Check ratings and the number of completed jobs, read reviews (especially the critical ones), look for facade specialists, and note the registration date on the platform.

 Construction Company Websites

-- Signs of a reliable company: Detailed portfolio (photos before/after/during), description of technologies, presence of an office and company details, transparent pricing, reviews with contacts (with consent), mention of working according to projects and design supervision.
+- Signs of a reliable company: A detailed portfolio (before/after/in-progress photos), a description of their methods, a physical office and registered company details, transparent pricing, reviews with contact information (with consent), and a mention of working from a project and providing design supervision.

 Social Media